leomelin/battlecube/README.md

 - Game area coordinates are counted as X: left to right, Y: top to bottom, Z: front to back.
 So that `{ x: 0, y: 0, z: 0 }` would be the top left corner on front.
 - All the bots in the game must have an unique name
 - The time is measured in *ticks* in other words play turns.
 Ticks start from 0.
+- If a bot is allowed to give more directions at once (numOfTasksPerTick), directions will be asked again after all directions are evaluated.
+So with numOfTaskPerTick with value 2 the server will play two ticks before asking another 2 directions.
 - Game area size might change during the game.
 If so, players are randomly positioned after that and all the bombs currently placed are removed.
 - The bot that survives the longest amount of *ticks* without losing, *WINS*